Biden’s green light for Ukraine to use ATACMS in Russia just raised the stakes in a war Trump will inherit

 The answer is complex and perhaps explains some of the reluctance of the Biden administration to grant permission.

 Firstly, there is a limited supply of ATACMS that Ukraine can get its hands on.
-So even Kyiv being able to hit deep inside Russia – and the longer range of ATACMS is 100km or 62 miles – is not going to yield an overnight change in the battlefield.
+So even Kyiv being able to hit deep inside Russia is not going to yield an overnight change in the battlefield.
+The White House did not specify the variant of ATACMS it has given permission to be fired into Russia, but the missile’s longest range can be up to 300 kilometers (190 miles), per the manufacturer’s website.

 Analysts have listed the volume of Russian targets that are in range of these missiles – with the Institute for the Study of War listing hundreds of targets – after the Biden administration apparently briefed that Russian airfields in ATACMS range had seen their attack aircraft evacuated deeper inside Russia.

-Note: Clarification: This story has been updated to clarify the maximum range for ATACMS.